Constitution and Bylaws

 Article 5 – ORGANIZATION

-Officers - The officers of the CMA-SS shall be the president, vice-president, secretary, treasurer, and technology officer.
-All officers shall be Catholic student members enrolled in an accredited medical school preparing for the degree of M.D. or D.O.
-The officers will be elected at the annual meeting of the CMA.
-All officers may be reelected.
+Officers - The officers of the CMA-SS shall be the president, vice-president, secretary, communications director/ treasurer, and technology officer.
+All officers shall be Catholic student members enrolled in an accredited U.S. medical school preparing for the degree of M.D. or D.O.
+The officers will be selected by and ratified at the annual meeting of the CMA.
+All officers may be re-selected.

 5.1 President – Shall preside over all meetings of the board and the annual meeting of the CMA-SS.